Web3 Actions

 Another way to listen for EVM events is to query them by the log topic.

-• contract.address: The source of the logs
+• contract.address (optional): The source of the logs.
+When specified, only logs from this contract are matched.

 Using logEmitted enables you to use the event topic prefix in its raw form to filter for events.
 This is useful if you’re setting up a Web3 Action on an unverified contract.